hummingbot/hummingbot/documentation/docs/operation/connect-exchange.md

 - [Geth (go-ethereum)](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum)
 - [Parity](https://github.com/paritytech/parity-ethereum)

-<Callout
-  type="note"
+!!! note
-  body="These may require several hours to days to sync and may require some troubleshooting when first running."
+      These may require several hours to days to sync and may require some troubleshooting when first running.
-/>

 ### Option 3.
 Dedicated blockchain hardware